leenasohail/PhysiGym/man/TUTORIAL_physigym_rl.md

 ---
 The SAC-learned policy is significantly more effective at controlling tumor growth while balancing drug use, achieving higher discounted returns compared to random or no treatment.

-A video of the dynamic treatment regime proposed by the learning agent using **multi_channels** as the state space: [800 episode with image](video/tumor_immune_base_ep_800.mp4).

-In this video, you can observe three different dynamic treatment regimes:

 A video of the dynamic treatment regime proposed by the learning agent using **multi_channels** as the state space: [800 episode with image](video/tumor_immune_base_ep_800.mp4), you can observe phases of the dynamic treatment regime:

 1. **Initial phase:**